sowmyatdm/nyc-powerbi/README.md

 ```

 ## Visualization and Analysis with PowerBI
+Open the .pbix file in PowerBI to view the dashboard.

 Dashboard built with PowerBI has the following components.

 1. KPIs for Total Distance, Total Amount, Average of Trip Distance.